weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 mit) = [1 (6: = ap.

 no matter whether equality is included or excluded in any of the inequalities (10).
-If A=1, u--- ul, and if these intervals are pairwise disjoint, we set an m4) = ml) + ++ + m(I).
+If A=1, u-- ul, and if these intervals are pairwise disjoint, we set an m4) = ml) + ++ + m(I).
 We let & denote the family of all elementary subsets of RP”.
 At this point, the following properties should be verified:
-(12) ¢&is a ring, but not a o-ring.
+(12) c&is a ring, but not a o-ring.
 (13) If A €&, then A is the union of a finite number of disjoint intervals.
 (14) If A € & m(A) is well defined by (11); that is, if two different decompo- sitions of A into disjoint intervals are used, each gives rise to the same